A ‘space for wonder’

 Conclusion

 I think its also having a desire, or an inclination to comprehend the unseen aspects of the natural world and how they relate to us, which requires to ‘open up to the clearing’, to enter and create what could be possible.
 It comes to mind an image of my visits to forests around the UK, where I look for these clearings, the ‘tree groves’ where I sit down and let my thoughts and feelings sink in.
-Things become clear when I allow these spaces of silence to flourish.
+Things become clear when I allow these silent spaces to manifest.

 I keep aiming to embrace the clearings, physically and conceptually.